kazad/instacalc/docs/quickstart.md

 ## Hide rows you don't want.

 Spreadsheets are nice because they hide details.
-InstaCalc can do the same: Just click a result to hide details for that row.
+Instacalc can do the same: Just click a result to hide details for that row.
 Show the final results for a calculation, for a clean look.

 ## Take it for a test drive.

-InstaCalc was meant to be fast and fun.
+Instacalc was meant to be fast and fun.
 You won't be throwing out your spreadsheet, just saving it for the most boring work.
 For everyday needs, instacalc is way more fun.
 Enjoy.